Wandalen/wTools/module/core/genfile/docs/not_implemented.md

 - Test coverage
 - Compilation time

-**Estimated work to 98% maturity:** 10-20 hours (priorities 1-5)
+**Estimated work to 98% maturity:** 8-18 hours (priorities 2-5)

-genfile_core is a **simple, focused, well-tested library** ready for production use after path traversal validation is added.
+genfile_core is a **simple, focused, well-tested, secure library** ready for production use.
+Only documentation and measurement tasks remain.